ptvan/AIBookButler/README.md

 ## Acknowledgements

-Thank you to Dan Sommer for very useful LLM discussions
+Thank you to Dan Sommer for very useful LLM discussions.

-## TO-DO
+## TO-DOs

 - Replace querying code with a more pleasant and convenient frontend
 - Benchmark accuracy between different embeddings and/or LLMs